Paygate/PayWeb_Gravity_Forms/README.md

 ## Installation
 [![How To Setup PayGate PayWeb for Gravity Forms](https://www.appinlet.com/wp-content/uploads/2018/09/Gravity-Forms-Integration.jpg)](https://www.youtube.com/watch?v=r5nx1EfyOlo "How To Setup PayGate PayWeb for Gravity Forms")

 Please navigate to the [releases page](https://github.com/PayGate/PayWeb_Gravity_Forms/releases), download the latest release (v2.2.11) and unzip.
-You will them be able to follow the integration guide PDF which is included in the zip.
+You will then be able to follow the integration guide PDF which is included in the zip.

 ## Collaboration